HigherOrderCO/HVM/README.md

 (λx.(x x) λf.λx.(f (f x)))
 ```

-It is, though, Turing complete, so you could implement a full λ-calculus interpreter
+HVM is, though, Turing complete, so you could implement a full λ-calculus
-on it - that limitation only addresses built-in closures.
-Keep in mind many popular
+interpreter on it - that limitation only addresses built-in closures.
+Keep in
-languages don't include the full λ-calculus either; Rust, for example, has a much
+mind many popular languages don't include the full λ-calculus closures either;
-more limited subset, due to the borrow system.
-That said, HVM covers a wide class
+Rust, for example, covers a very restricted subset, due to the borrow system.
-of λ-terms, including the the Y-combinator, church encodings (even algorithms
+That said, HVM covers a wide class of λ-terms, including the the Y-combinator,
-like addition, multiplication and exponentiation), as well as arbitrary
+church encodings (even algorithms like addition, multiplication and
-datatypes (both native and scott encoded) and recursion.
+exponentiation), as well as arbitrary datatypes (both native and scott encoded)
+and recursion.

 ### Will HVM support the full λ-Calculus, or System-F?